ngancz/ngancz.github.io/_pages/about.md

 inhabit our body.
 Normally, the microorganisms that live in and on our bodies help us to stay healthy, but sometimes, distruptions to the balance of the microbiome can increase our risk for disease.
-Understanding how early experiences can affect our health by changing our brain-gut-microbiome axis will help us to figure out how dietary changes, prebiotics, probiotics, or even microbiota transplants can help us to stay healthy.
+Understanding how early experiences can affect our health by changing our brain-gut-microbiome axis will help us to figure out new ways to stay healthy.

 Research Methods
 ---